Unison, Virginia: History

 Founded in about 1740 by Quakers who had migrated down from Pennsylvania, via Maryland and across the Potomac to the fertile farmlands of Northern Virginia, the village and its surrounds - later to become known as Union, and then Unison - was referred to as "Greenland" or "Butterland" in early 1800s deeds.
 The name "Butterland" was said to have come about as a nod to the Royal taxes at the time being collected in pounds of butter, rather than coin.

 In 1813 Virginia's General Assembly chartered the village as the Town of Union.
-That same year the federal government established the Union Post Office, discontinued twice in its early years, from 1820-1824, and in 1828.
+That same year the federal government established the Union Post Office, discontinued twice in its early years, from 1820 to 1824, and in 1828.
 The post office was reestablished in 1829 under Union's new name of Unison which was forced on the town largely because Monroe Court House in Monroe County, Virginia had taken the name Union a few years prior, even though its own post office had been established 4 years after Loudoun's Union post office.
 Unfortunately for Loudoun's Union, Monroe County got preferred treatment because their courthouse was situated in their town of Union.

 By the 1830s Unison was the 4th largest town in Loudoun County.
 Yardley Taylor, writing for Joseph Martin's Gazetteer of Virginia in 1835, used the old name "Union" to identify Unison and counted 25 dwellings, 3 houses of worship, a school, 2 general stores, a blacksmith, and a tavern.
 Among the 135 inhabitants there were a number of professionals including a lawyer and 3 physicians.

-As the prospect of a civil war loomed on the horizon at the opening of the 1860s, the last vote of the Unison Precinct on May 23, 1861 - a count to affirm Virginia's secession from the Federal Union - was 150-0, the largest shutout vote for secession in the county.
+As the prospect of a civil war loomed on the horizon at the opening of the 1860s, the last vote of the Unison Precinct on May 23, 1861 - a count to affirm Virginia's secession from the Federal Union - was 150–0, the largest shutout vote for secession in the county.
 All the Quaker pacifists had remained home during the voting, so their voices against secession remained silent.